 If You are Trying to Track Down a Loved One Who Has Been Arrested in New Jersey, Our Lawyers Can Help

-At the Law Offices of John J. Zarych, our experienced team of criminal defense lawyers understands how to navigate the complex bureaucracy of the New Jersey justice system.
+At the Law Offices of John J. Zarych, our experienced team of criminal defense lawyers in Cape May understands how to navigate the complex bureaucracy of the New Jersey justice system.
 We can help you figure out where your loved one is being held and fight to get them released without conditions while the underlying matter is resolved.
 We will aggressively defend your case and take it to trial if necessary.
 If your loved one is facing criminal charges and you want to help, call us today at (609) 616-4956 for a free, totally confidential consultation.